nicolaei/master/docs/thesis/source/05_implementation.md

 To measure latency and goodput a `socket` server is set up on the access points, which the client connects to over UDP.
-UDP was selected to avoid potential backoff from an TCP implementation.
-Packets are sent from the client as soon as the channel is avaliable for aditional data.
-Each packet is numbered to make sure that timing is matched to the correct packet.
+UDP was selected to avoid potential backoff and overhead which an TCP implementation would cause.
+Packets are sent from the client as soon as the medium is avaliable for aditional data, and each packet is numbered to make sure that timing is matched to the correct packet.

 By only checking latency and goodput between the client and access point, instead of a remote host, we make sure that only the connection between the two nodes